mentionthewar/A-Frame/README.md

 <a-scene environment="preset: default">
 ```

 The package contains many other options.
-Replace default with one of:
+In Notepad or similar replace the word default with one of:

 <table>
 <tr>